 Marrying in another church?

 If you live in our parish but are getting married in another Church of England parish church, then you will normally have to have your Banns of Marriage published in All Saints' church and obtain a certificate to inform your officiating priest that no objection has been raised.
-After a change in the law this year, we can no longer do this simply by post and you will have to arrange to bring a proof of identity, preferably a passport, and visit us in person.
+After a change in the law last year, we can no longer do this simply by post and you will have to arrange to bring a proof of identity and residence and visit us in person.
 You can download the form here and bring it by appointment to All Saints' Vicarage, Casterton Road, Stamford PE9 2YL with cash or cheque (payable to All Saints Church) for the statutory fees of £41.
 We shall publish your Banns on the first three Sundays of the month before your wedding and send you the certificate.